austevick/python-class/topics/strings/PITCHME.md

 make,A,csv
 ```
 +++
+There are several more string methods available.
+Check out [String Methods](https://docs.python.org/2/library/stdtypes.html#string-methods) in the python documentation!
++++
 ### String Slices
 The "slice" syntax is a handy way to refer to sub-parts of sequences -- typically strings and lists.
 The slice s[start:end] is the elements beginning at start and extending up to but not including end.